snprim/ST558_project_1/README.md

     ## No encoding supplied: defaulting to UTF-8.

-This is a function to retrieve stats about all teams.
+`getFranTeamTot` retrieves stats about all teams.

 /franchise-team-totals (Returns Total stats for every franchise (ex roadTies, roadWins, etc))